miladHakimi/conway-game-of-life/README.md

-# conway's Game of Life
+# Conway's Game of Life
 Simple implementation of Conway's Game of Life

 # How to compile?